 Most auto tech programs are geared toward preparing students for the ASE Certification, an industry-standard credential administered by the National Institute for Automotive Service Excellence.
 To qualify for the ASE exam, techs must have at least two years of on-the-job experience, or a combination of one year of experience and a two-year degree from an accredited automotive tech program.
 ASE accredits programs through its National Automotive Technician Education Foundation.

-Schools for Automotive Mechanics in Maine are listed below.
+Resources for Auto Mechanics in Maine